-The luteinizing hormone, often abbreviated as ‘LH’, is a form of reproductive hormone found in both women and men.
-The hormone essentially helps to stimulate or boost the production of other essential fertility hormones.
-For instance, it helps with the production of progesterone and estrogen in women and testosterone in men.
+The luteinising hormone, often abbreviated as ‘LH’, is a reproductive hormone in both women and men.
+The hormone helps stimulate or boost the production of other essential fertility hormones.
+For instance, it helps produce progesterone and oestrogen in women and testosterone in men.

-Although the luteinizing hormone is found in men and women, this post will be focusing on its role in the female reproductive system.
-Specifically, we will define the luteinizing hormone, determine why you need it when you’re trying to conceive (TTC), and ways you can increase the hormone naturally and with medical help.
-We will also outline a few tips you can rely on to track luteinizing hormone from home and how Fertility2Family can assist you with this.
+Although the luteinising hormone is found in men and women, this post will focus on its role in the female reproductive system.
+Specifically, we will define the luteinising hormone, determine why you need it when trying to conceive (TTC), and how to increase the hormone naturally and with medical help.
+We will also outline a few tips you can rely on to track luteinising hormones from home and how Fertility2Family can assist you with this.

-Keep reading to learn more about how to increase your luteinizing hormone.
+Keep reading to learn more about how to increase your luteinising hormone.

-The LH is one of the primary fertility hormones that’s produced in the anterior pituitary gland.
-Luteinizing hormone plays an essential role in women as it is responsible for various processes linked to the menstrual cycle.
+The LH is one of the primary fertility hormones in the anterior pituitary gland.
+The luteinising hormone is essential in women as it is responsible for various processes linked to the menstrual cycle.

-How does the luteinizing hormone affect your fertility journey?
+How does the luteinising hormone affect your fertility journey?

-When it comes to a woman’s fertility, the luteinizing hormone plays a vital role in three main phases of the fertility journey.
+Regarding a woman’s fertility, the luteinising hormone is vital in three phases of the fertility journey.
 These phases include:

 - Stimulating your ovaries to produce estradiol (E2) during the first two weeks of the menstrual cycle.